Buf CLI inputs#

 Note that -o is an alias for --output.

-The command below, for examples, shows a way to compile all Protobuf files in your current directory, produce a FileDescriptorSet (which is also a Buf image, as described in the reference documentation) to stdout, and read this image as binary from stdin:
+The command below, for example, shows a way to compile all Protobuf files in your current directory, produce a

 A Buf image in binary format.